josefsalyer/40k-custom-scenarios/SantaClaws.md

 - moves a present off the board

 Santa will remove all naughty tokens from a unit that returns a present to Santa.
 The maximum of tokens a unit can have is 6.

+- When a player kills a unit with naughty tokens the player can choose to take the naughty tokens as points or they can remove tokens from the killing unit

+- Santa will attack the player with the most naughty tokens

 #### **Naughty Token Effects**